Prosecutors: Not enough evidence to prove Wisconsin attack

 “Althea Bernstein and her family appreciate the detailed investigative efforts by all involved this case,” the statement said.
 “Althea’s injuries are healing and the support of our community has been invaluable in that regard.
 We continue to maintain our family privacy and will not be granting interviews at this time.”

-The alleged assault came amid a night of violence that included the toppling of two statues outside the Capitol and an attack on a state senator.
-A group of 200 to 300 people protested the arrest of a Black man after he shouted at restaurant customers through a megaphone while carrying a baseball bat.
+The alleged assault came during a night of violence that included the toppling of two statues outside the Capitol and an attack on a state senator.
+A group of up to 300 people protested the arrest of a Black man after he shouted at restaurant customers through a megaphone while carrying a baseball bat.

 According to investigative documents, Bernstein told the responding officer she is Hispanic and Black.